About this property

-The 2,856-acre area is a diverse area of intact natural communities within the Lochloosa Wildlife Conservation Area.
+The property is a diverse area of intact natural communities.
 The uplands are comprised mainly of wet and mesic flatwoods and sandhill.
-Several small wetlands drain to the southwest into a larger basin swamp.
-This swamp drains to the River Styx, which in turn drains to Orange Lake.
+Several small wetlands drain to the southwest into a larger basin swamp, which drains to the River Styx, then drains to Orange Lake.

 - Hiking, bicycling, horseback riding, wildlife viewing and camping.